milonmaze/privacy-terms-observatory/cloud.google.com/terms/services.md

 Vertex AI Model Garden enables customers to access generative AI foundation models, including large language, text-to-image, image-to-text, and multimodal models.
 Vertex AI Search allows customers to leverage foundational models and search and recommendation technologies to create multimodal semantic search and question-answering experiences.
 Vertex AI Studio is a user interface in the Google Cloud console for rapidly prototyping and testing generative AI models.
+NotebookLM for enterprise enables customers to use generative AI to summarize and extract information from their data.

 Generative AI Services also includes any generative AI features of a Service.